 Raw feeding also breaks the monotony of having the same bowl of food day in and day out, year after year.
 Imagine how utterly uninteresting eating would be.
 I think we owe it to our companions to provide fresh and varied foods throughout their lives.

-We feed our Barbet a variety of raw meat and meaty bones, whole prey, and vegetables.
+We feed our Barbet a variety of raw meat and meaty bones, & whole prey when able.
 Our proteins rotate between beef, pork, chicken, venison, whole rabbit, turkey, lamb, and organ meats.
 Farm fresh eggs are added to bowl meals several times a week, as well as dairy products like cottage cheese, yogurt, whole cheese and milk.
 We also allow fasting for our dogs - and they generally show us they are not eating, and that is a healthy choice as well.

 We buy most of our dog food from butchers by the case, and store them in freezers.
 While not ideal, we have found that buying and storing in this manner is by far the most economical way to feed a varied and raw diet to our Barbet pack.